AndrewHYi/andrewhyi.github.io/index.md

 ## Ruby/JS Developer

-Currently located in Hawaii and interested in remote opportunities only.
+Interested in remote opportunities only 😊

 If you want to reach out, the best method to get in touch is my email: <andrew.yi50@gmail.com>.